...

 Trainer Credentials Matter in Both Formats

-• Is certified by a recognized organization (NASM, ACE, ISSA, etc.)
+• Certified by a recognized organization (NASM, ACE, ISSA, etc.)

 • Has experience with your goals (weight loss, strength, sports, etc.)

-• Offers clear communication, realistic plans, and transparency in pricing
+• Offers clear communication, realistic plans, and transparent pricing

 ⚡ The American Council on Exercise recommends verifying credentials and checking for insurance before working with any fitness professional.